DeterminateSystems/nix-installer/README.md

 ## Motivations

-The existing upstream scripts do a good job, however they are difficult to maintain.
+The existing upstream scripts do a good job but they are difficult to maintain.

 Subtle differences in the shell implementations and tool used in the scripts make it difficult to make meaningful changes to the installer.

-The Determinate Nix installer has numerous advantages:
+Determinate Nix installer has numerous advantages:

 - survives macOS upgrades
 - keeping an installation receipt for easy uninstallation